LPCA Award Descriptions

 Jeff Hughes, EdS, LPC, CPCS earned his EdS and MEd in Counseling from Univ.
 Of West Georgia.
 He is the CPCS Chair for the LPCA of GA.
 He has conducted research and practiced clinical supervision for the past 17 years.
 He has clinical experience in community mental health, in-patient addictions, private practice, and college counseling.
 Jeff is running as the incumbent for SUPERVISION CLINICAL CHAIR.

 Tracey Layman: If I’ve learned anything life is never a straight line of predictability but a “big ball of wibbily wobbly”.
 I’m finishing up my Masters in Professional Counseling from Liberty University and will graduate this May.
 I’m also wrapping up my internship at Kennesaw State University and look forward to helping those in the Atlanta area just as I helped the students at KSU.
-Tracey is running for STUDENT REPRESENTATIVE.
+Tracey is running for co-chair EDITOR.

 Todd Love, PsyD, JD, LPC, WCCP has a for ETHICS CHAIR.

 Marie O’Sullivan Montoya, LAPC as co-chair she advocated for passage of SB 319 to get diagnose in scope of practice for counselors and promoted mental health in local communities.
 She works as a crisis counselor and works to advocate for mental health issues in the community.
 Marie is running as an incumbent for PUBLIC RELATIONS CHAIR

 Ashley Moore is a graduate student at Lagrange College, obtaining her master's degree in Clinical Mental Health Counseling.
 She is the current president of the Lagrange College SAO chapter.
 Ashley has a passion to advocate for the counseling profession and to learn about professional development.
 Ashley is running for STUDENT REPRESENTATIVE.